Units

 -

-In the Details tab, enter the unit's name, and fill any other fields that are relevant.
-We recommend that the unit name describe the action it performs, and that you configure the details described in the following table.
+In the Details tab, describe the purpose of the unit, and fill any other fields that are relevant.
+We recommend that you configure the details described in the following table.

 Field Description Automation status Specify whether the test covering this unit is automated in your CI server.